Siege of Béjaïa (1326–1329): Context

 The Zayanid sultan Abu Tashfîn encouraged quarrels among his enemies: he fuelled divisions within the Hafsids by supporting puppet pretenders and supported the rebellious Arab tribes.
 He even went during his campaigns to temporarily take Tunis in 1324–1325, but without succeeding in bringing down Béjaïa.

 Siege

-In 1326, the Zayanids established the fortress of Temzezdekt one day's march from Bejaia.
+In 1326, the Zayanids established the fortress of Temzezdekt one day's march from Béjaïa.
 Its name is deliberately reminiscent of an ancient Zayanid citadel in the border region of Oujda.
 This fortress can hold 3,000 men and marks the blocking of the communications of the city which suffers, as a result, a famine and remains cut off from any Hafsid reinforcement from Constantine or Tunis.
 Finally, at the most critical moment for the besieged city, in 1329, Abu Tashfîn built a stronghold in Al Yakuta, at the mouth of the Soummam.
 The Hafsids tried multiple times to end the siege: one in 1327 and another in 1329 but without any success.